apache/celeborn/docs/deploy.md

 # we recommend set spark.celeborn.client.push.replicate.enabled to true to enable server-side data replication
 # If you have only one worker, this setting must be false
+# If your Celeborn is using HDFS, it's recommended to set this setting to false
 spark.celeborn.client.push.replicate.enabled true

 # Support for Spark AQE only tested under Spark 3
 # we recommend set localShuffleReader to false to get better performance of Celeborn
 spark.sql.adaptive.localShuffleReader.enabled false

+# If Celeborn is using HDFS
+spark.celeborn.worker.storage.hdfs.dir hdfs://[your-hdfs-namespace]/celeborn

 # we recommend enabling aqe support to gain better performance
 spark.sql.adaptive.enabled true